JCadorin/Data_Analytics_Projects/README.md

 The Graph below shows the count of rides by each type of member in the past 12 months,
 The curve is a bit less drastic within member users usage than the casuals ones and there's a great correlation between the
 bike usages and the seasons of the year,
-The blue section on the graphs shows the average temperature on Chicago.
+The blue section on the graphs shows the average temperature in Chicago.
 ![Rides by Month](ride_by_month.png)

 The Stations are used almost in the same way by all customer's type,